DirtBagXon/hypseus_singe_data/README.md

 This repo does not contain Copyrighted &copy; material, purely fan made graphics, sounds and LUA scripts.

-All data in the subdirectories of this repository has been ported from Singe 2 *LUA*.
+Data in this repository has been created from several _Fan Made_ sources, including Singe, Singe 2 and original
+creations specifically for Hypseus.

 You should not **need** to alter any of the peripheral data in these subdirectories.
 However, these \
 are customizable games.
 If you make improvements, please consider contributing back to the repository.